Estimative Index Explained

 Estimative Index was created By Tom Barr to be a simple method for dosing nutrients to planted tanks without the need for monitoring nutrient levels using test kits.
 Basically the aquarist doses the tank with a slight excess of nutrients throughout the week to prevent anything from running out and does a large water change at the end of the week to prevent anything from building up.
 In this way we can provide a close approximation or ‘Estimative Index’ of the nutrient levels during the week as we know what is being added and also what is removed in the water change.
 Estimative Index works best with high light systems and well planted tanks, but can be adapted for lower light systems by reducing the dosing.

-The fertilisers are the Macro Nutrients – Nitrogen (N), Phosphorus (P), Potassium (K) and the Micro Nutrients (or trace elements) which include Tropica Plant Nutrition, Seachem Flourish, CSM+B and chelated trace mixes.
+The fertilisers are the Macro Nutrients – Nitrogen (N), Phosphorus (P), Potassium (K) and the Micro Nutrients (or trace elements) which include Tropica Plant Nutrition, TNC Lite, Seachem Flourish, CSM+B, TNC Trace and chelated trace mixes.

 The process of dosing is fairly simple.
 Each day (less for lower light systems) the fertilisers are dosed according to general guidelines based on tank size.
-At the end of the week a 50% water change is performed to reset the nutrient load in the tank.
+At the end of the week a 50% water change is performed to remove organic waste build-up in the tank.
 Then the process is restarted again.
 The 50% water change is just a guideline and doesn’t have to be followed but doing a larger water change will have greater accuracy of nutrient levels.

 What do I need to buy?

-Traces – these can either chelated trace mix (CSM+B) or a commercial product such as Tropica Plant Nutrition or Seachem Flourish.
+Traces – these can be either chelated trace mix (TNC Trace, CSM+B) or a commercial liquid product such as Tropica Plant Nutrition, TNC Lite, Easy-Life Profito or Seachem Flourish.

 Also possibly required depending on your water supply.